When is the Best Time to Sell My Business?

 Once you’re confident in the value of your business, it’s time to start thinking about how you’ll advertise it to attract buyers.
 Once you’ve found a buyer, we recommend you start preparing for due diligence: the buyer’s thorough examination of accounts, customer and supplier relationships and physical assets.

-Negotiating is a skill, so you’ll need to practice and grow.
+Negotiating is a skill, so you’ll need to practise and grow.

 Important negotiators are: